-CFL Mauritius Ltd (the "Company") is a private company limited by shares, incorporated and domiciled in the Republic of Mauritius on 17 June 2008.
+CFL Mauritius Ltd (the "Company") is a private company limited by shares, incorporated in the Republic of Mauritius on 17 June 2008.
 The Company holds a Category 1 Global Business Licence issued under the Financial Services Act 2007 and is regulated by the Financial Services Commission.
-The address of its registered office is IFS Court, Bank Street, TwentyEight Cybercity, Ebène 72201, Republic of Mauritius.
+The Company is domiciled in the Republic of Mauritius and the address of its registered office is IFS Court, Bank Street, TwentyEight Cybercity, Ebène 72201, Republic of Mauritius.